 From Norway to Kalispell, David’s roots are on Main Street

 David’s Norwegian family tree goes back 13 generations to Vinje, a region known for its artists and musicians.
 Keeping the artistic torch alive, David performs an upbeat mixture of guitar and song for his church.
 His guitar is also sure to come out around summer campfires on the beach with his extended family band, or even an open mic night at the local microbrewery and pub.

 With a great-grandfather who settled on Table Bay in 1949, a grandmother who was born on Kalispell’s Main Street, and a father who built log homes in the area, David’s natural choice seemed to be a career in real estate.
-When looking for property with David, he is eager to share his vast knowledge of the area’s flora, fauna and special places.
-He might reveal a best kept family secret – a stunning hiking trail, hidden lake, or huckleberry patch.
+When looking for a property with David, he is eager to share his vast knowledge of the area’s flora, fauna, and special places.
+He might reveal a best-kept family secret – a stunning hiking trail, hidden lake, or huckleberry patch.

 “I told Michelle before we were married that my dream was to be self-employed in Montana.
 Since she is smart and adventurous, she said yes!”

-A missionary backgound has given David experiences living in far off lands that include Hawaii, Austrailia, Japan and much of the continental United States.
-After spending time in all these places, the Flathead Valley is his choice to call home offering all that is key in living life to the fullest.
+A missionary background has given David experiences living in far-off lands that include Hawaii, Australia, Japan, and much of the continental United States.
+After spending time in all these places, the Flathead Valley is his choice to call home offering all that is key to living life to the fullest.

-“I love the the variety of four seasons of outdoor activities.
-I can golf top-rated courses all summer, hike and camp through the fall, ski on great snow all winter, fish and boat through the spring, and then start all over.”
+“I love the variety of four seasons of outdoor activities.
+I can golf top-rated courses all summer, hike, and camp through the fall, ski on great snow all winter, fish, and boat through the spring, and then start all over.”